"If it means interfering in an ensconced, outdated system, to help just one woman, man or child... I'm willing to accept the consequences."

 Benevolent Boss: Sort of.
 Despite crassly manipulating her, Athena does treat her champion well enough.
 She did grant her the resurrection of a murdered child as a reward for defeating Hades on her behalf.
 Then she gave Diana her lost eyesight back, just to be nice.

 Generally leader of the gods, and he acts just like in myth, complete with the jerkass tendencies and the Attempted Rape.
 Even so, he's among the most powerful beings in the cosmos and commands the respect (if not the admiration) of every pantheon of gods, even Darkseid.
 He's spawned countless offspring over the ages, including the gods Ares, Apollo, Artemis, Aphrodite, and Hephaestus; and the demigods Hercules and Cassandra Sandsmark (the second Wonder Girl) and Diana in the New 52.
 Just as the goddesses of Olympus lend their powers to Diana, Zeus has also empowered other heroes, such as the Olympian and Captain Marvel.

 Abusive Parents: His treatment of his kids varies from bragging about them, to not caring (or knowing) about them, to being an outright dick depending on how he feels that day.

 Apollo: I have some surprising news about our father.

 Ares: That he loves us?

 Apollo: I said surprising, not shocking.

 Attempted Rape: He was going to try this on WONDER WOMAN of all people.

-Really his only redeeming trait is that he does at least sometimes learn from his mistakes and even eventually accepts that his daughter has taken over from him when he realises that she deserves it more than he does.
+Really his only redeeming trait is that he does at least sometimes learn from his mistakes and eventually accepts that his daughter has taken over from him when he realizes that she deserves it more than he does.

 Cool Helmet: Sometimes uses the head of the Nemean Lion as such.